zer0master/ansible-ubuntu-postinstall/README.md

 * upgradepkgs

 Execute the playbook with `make post-install`; adding `TAGS="(tagname,..)" limits what roles are invoked.
 Aside from a `help` target, `post-install` is the only other option.

+## TODOs
+Timelines are indeterminate at present:
+* another (external?) role to add additional packages, such as
+  * unzip, p7zip-full, and similar
+  * other utilities?